Slitting the Nib

 Setters always had blue fingers, it was an unspoken sign of their elite kudos.

 In days of old, it would take about four months to break in a new nib through the wear caused by the owner’s personal writing style.
-I remember, when some serious writers would come to the factory to pick up their fountain pen and experienced setters would help them through this process in a few minutes.
+I remember, when some earnest writers would come to the factory to pick up their fountain pen and experienced setters would help them through this process in a few minutes.

 The personalisation happened when the slightly shocked owner would be asked to write their signature about twenty times on 1000 grid polishing paper.